artyom/logpump/README.md

 `logpump` writes diagnostic messages to stderr, as well as periodic statistics on total messages sent, reconnects and retries (Scribe server asked to try later).

+## svlogd support

+If you use svlogd to write logs (like `svlogd /path/to/dir`), you can also use logpump to pipe them into scribe.
+Just give it `/path/to/dir/*` as patten and it would handle files properly.

 ## Setup